 Sports/Musculoskekeltal Podiatry and Orthotics

-At Footcare Scotland, we specialise in Sports/Musculoskeletal Podiatry, Orthotics and rehabilitation
+At Footcare Scotland, we specialise in Sports Podiatry, Gait Analysis, Orthotics and Injury Rehabilitation.

 Where appropriate, we utilise gait analysis.
-This can consist of a basic visual assessment of the way you walk, through to more detailed running video analysis.
+This can consist of a basic visual assessment of the way you walk, a more detailed 2D video analysis or our state of the art 3D gait analysis.
 You will be able to see for yourself how you walk or run, helping you to understand your particular problems, why they exist and how they can be treated and prevented.